Retraction and Complaints

 Outcomes

 Following the review of a complaint, the editorial board makes a decision based on the circumstances of the case.
-Depending on its nature, this may include dismissal of the complaint, publication of a correction, amendment of the article, retraction, or other measures предусмотрені editorial policies of the Journal.
+Depending on its nature, this may include dismissal of the complaint, publication of a correction, amendment of the article, retraction, or other measures provided for in the Journal’s editorial policies.